fastvideo/gpu-camera-sample/README.md

 * Build the project.
 * If GenICam support is enabled, set environment variable GENICAM_GENTL64_PATH with full path to the camera vendor GenTL producer (.cti) library, before run the application.
 * Binaries will be placed into \<ProjectRoot\>/GPUCameraSample_Arm64 or GPUCameraSample_Linux64 folder.
 To run the application from the terminal run GPUCameraSample.sh.
 Necessary symbolic links will be made during compile time.

-You also can download precompiled libs from <a href="https://drive.google.com/file/d/1h5EeCLHjmDxBSKo5usXbATOYXlurrRO1/view?usp=drive_link" target="_blank">here</a>

 ### How to work with NVIDIA Jetson to get maximum performance